Interstate 29: South Dakota

 I-29 enters South Dakota at North Sioux City by crossing over the Big Sioux River.
 It runs northwest until its interchange with Highway 50 (SD 50) near Vermillion, where it turns north.
 The highway alignment is due north until just before Sioux Falls.
 In the Sioux Falls area, I-29 serves the western part of Sioux Falls while I-229 spurs off and serves eastern Sioux Falls.
 In northwestern Sioux Falls, I-29 meets I-90.
 After that, it continues north past Brookings and an intersection with US 14.
 At the intersection with SD 28, I-29 turns northwest toward Watertown.
 After Watertown, the highway continues north and passes an intersection with US 12 before continuing into North Dakota.

 North Dakota

 I-29 enters North Dakota from the south near Hankinson.
 At Fargo, it meets I-94/US 52 and continues north along the Red River toward Grand Forks.
 At its northern terminus, I-29 enters Canada and becomes PTH 75 in Manitoba, which leads to Winnipeg.

 History

 Interstate 31

 The portion from Fargo, North Dakota, to the Canada–US border was originally considered for designation as Interstate 31 (I-31) in 1957 for present-day I-29.
+The highway was about 152 mi.
 No freeway was initially planned south of Fargo.
 However, it was subsequently decided in 1958 to connect I-29 and I-31 between Sioux Falls and Fargo.
 The entire freeway was then built and numbered as I-29.